The African swine fever, also called the “pig plague”, is now threatening to spread to Baltics

 Professor Franz Conrath, of the Friedrich Loeffler Institute, the body responsible for animal health in Germany, warned at a conference the disease could come “any day now”.

 He said: “If the disease did hit Germany it would have much more serious consequences than currently being experienced in the Baltics, as Germany houses large wild boar populations.”
+If you feel like having any kind of infection or disease symptoms contact this medical answering service for a fast and reliable medical attention.

 Earlier this month, Poland announced a cull of 5,800 pigs in the east of the country to prevent the spread of the virus.